 An (AED) automated external defibrillator is a device that sends an electric shock to the heart that will restore the natural heart rhythm to the victim during a cardiac arrest.
 When the AED electrodes are applied to the victim's chest, it automatically analyzes the heart rhythm and the rescuer is then advised whether a shock is needed to regain a normal heart beat.
 The heart has been defibrillated when the victim's heart resumes normal beating.

 CPR stands for cardiopulmonary resuscitation.
 It's an emergency lifesaving procedure that is performed when a person's own breathing or heart beat have stopped, such as in a case of heart attack, electric shock or drowning.
 CPR is a critical part of the C - A - B of first response:

 CPR includes rescue breathing and chest compressions.
 Rescue breathing provides oxygen to the person's lungs.
 Chest compressions keep oxygen-rich blood circulating until an effective heartbeat can be restored.
 Permanent brain damage or death can occur within minutes if blood flow stops.
 Therefore, it is critical that blood flow and breathing be continued until medical help arrives.

 Copyright 2013.
-LifeSavers Training.
+LifeSavers Training and LifeSavers Security Services.
 All Rights Reserved.